 The bankruptcy court's limited Chapter 9 responsibilities include reviewing eligibility, approving the petition, confirming the repayment plan, and overseeing plan implementation.
 Under Chapter 9 bankruptcy, the federal court does not liquidate (sell) any assets.
 The municipality retains property unless it's otherwise part of the repayment plan.
 The tenth amendment of the U.S. Constitution prevents the federal court from involving itself more significantly in state financial matters.

-As in Chapter 7, 13, and 11 bankruptcy, the automatic stay also protects the municipality in a Chapter 9 bankruptcy.
-Under the automatic stay, the municipality's cerditors must stop all collection efforts.
+As in Chapter 7, 13, and 11 bankruptcy, the automatic stay applies in a Chapter 9 bankruptcy.
+The automatic stay prevents the municipality's creditors from pursuing collection efforts.

 After the 2008 financial crisis, several high profile Chapter 9 bankruptcies surfaced in the news, including those filed on behalf of the following municipalities: